 Discipline is nothing more than teaching our kids how to behave and manage their emotions.
 Read these 7 effective ways to discipline children.

-We’re teaching and helping kids through their choices, circumstances, and behavior.
+We’re teaching and helping kids through their choices, circumstances, and misbehavior.
 We guide them through difficult emotions and model how to behave.
 We’re not trying to “win” battles so much as helping them on their journey.

-7 ways to discipline children
+How to discipline children

 1. Find the reason behind the outburst

 It’s incredible what sets kids off, don’t you think?
 Your child might throw a fit because she used the wrong color of crayon or because she doesn’t know how to jump rope.
-These reasons are enough to make you wonder how little triggers can make her explode.
+These reasons are enough to make you wonder how little triggers can make her burst.

 But dig deeper and you’ll find that it’s not just about the crayon color or the missed jump rope.